GPUOpen-Drivers/llpc/docs/DdnRelocatableShaderElf.md

 be accessed directly.
 On the other hand, to access the descriptor for say descriptor set 0 and binding 2, the DescriptorTableVaPtr must be loaded first.

-Buffer descriptors are placed in the top-level are called "dynamic descriptors", and they are used to implement the feature where the application can modify the start offset of buffer without rebuilding the pipeline state.
+Buffer descriptors that are placed in the top-level are called "dynamic descriptors", and they are used to implement the feature where the application can modify the start offset of buffer without rebuilding the pipeline state.